 Theory Predictions and their Uncertainties

 EOS can produce theory predictions for any of its built-in observables.
-The examples following in this section illustrate how to find a specific observable from the list of all built-in observables, construct an eos.Observable object and evaluate it, and estimate the theoretical uncertainties associated with it.
+The examples following in this section illustrate 1. how to find a specific observable from the list of all built-in observables; 2. manually construct an eos.Observable object and evaluate it to predict the observables (basic); 3. use an analysis file to estimate the theoretical uncertainties associated with one or more observables (advanced).

 Listing the built-in Observables

 The full list of built-in observables for the most-recent EOS release is available online here.
 You can also show this list using the eos.Observables class.
 Searching for a specific observable is possible by filtering for specific strings in the observable name’s prefix, name, or suffix parts.
-The following example only shows observables that contain a 'D' in the prefix part and 'BR' in the name part:
+The following example only shows observables that contain a 'B_c' in the prefix part and 'BR' in the name part.

 [1]: